lewismazzei/SwiftLister/README.md

 # SwiftLister
 Bulk eBay Listing Tool.
-Scrapes pages of HTML from Auctiva (image hosting site) and extracts the title of each listing and its display image's URL.
+Scrapes user-provided HTML from Auctiva.com (image hosting site) and extracts the title of each listing and its display image's URL.
+Checks for duplicates and warns user if they're are any (user will need to remove these manually if they wish to get rid of them).
+A key press from the user will then initiate population of the CSV template that the user has provided (needs to be in turbolister format).
+'Turbolister_Import.csv' will then contain all listings given in the provided HTML (in turbolister format) ready to be imported into turbolister for uploading.